mendhak/mendhak.github.io/posts/2024-05-05-moving-on-from-lightroom.md

 * Always export the final image locally, then publish manually.
 * A manual step in a workflow is not a terrible thing, not every workflow needs to be optimal.
 * If there's a proprietary format, minimize time with it.
 Do your work and get out.
-* Enable sidecar files (XMPs), it's a lot of extras to manage, but it's worth it.
+* Enable sidecar files (XMPs), it's a boatload of new files that appear, but it's worth it.

 ### Photo processing software